-The US Should Lead the Digital Future of Money
+The U.S. Should Lead the Digital Future of Money

 But we do call for the U.S. to assert strong leadership in CBDC experimentation at home and global standard setting abroad that is not subordinate to America’s economic competitors and geo-political adversaries.

-Digital Currency is Coming
+Digital currency is coming

 When we founded the Project three years ago, we were ahead of the curve in seeing the direction of both sovereign and non-sovereign digital currency.
 Now we are in the middle of it.
 The champion model that the Project published in 2020 is the most common form of CBDC being examined today by the world’s democracies.

-Today, over a hundred foreign governments, representing over 95 percent of global GDP are today exploring various forms of central bank digital currency.
+Today, over a hundred foreign governments, representing over 95% of global GDP are today exploring various forms of central bank digital currency.
 That includes 19 of the G-20, with China placing its digital yuan, the eCNY, in over 240 million digital wallets.
-The ECB set to begin deploying a digital euro by 2025 and, just last month.
+The ECB set to begin deploying a digital euro by 2025.
 And the Bank of England is proposing to roll out a digital pound by the end of the decade.

 Whether or not the U.S. adopts a digital dollar, American citizens and American multinational corporations are going to be dealing with CBDCs in the years to come.
 Barring the U.S. from CBDC exploration will neither hinder nor stop the global deployment of CBDCs.

-Here in the U.S., a lot of attention has been drawn to stablecoins with the reintroduction of Congressional stablecoin legislation.
-Some believe that “…regulated stablecoins can provide American consumers and financial institutions with the speed and reliability of 21st-century technology, with all the safeguards against authoritarianism that Americans require.”
+Here in the U.S., a lot of attention has been drawn to stablecoins with the reintroduction of congressional stablecoin legislation.
+Some believe that “…regulated stablecoins can provide American consumers and financial institutions with the speed and reliability of 21st century technology, with all the safeguards against authoritarianism that Americans require.”
 That may well be true.
 But there is no guarantee and, certainly, no Constitutional requirement to guarantee privacy.

-What is clear is that both sovereign and non-sovereign digital currencies are coming, and coming quickly.
+What is clear is that both sovereign and nonsovereign digital currencies are coming, and coming quickly.
 Thus, the fashionable debate between CBDCs and stablecoins is already passé.
 It was always a false choice and now it is moot.
 The future will contain both sovereign and non-sovereign digital currency.
 Americans – even Floridians – will not be able to shield themselves from it.

 Digital currency: Promise and peril